Cart

 How large is the risk reduction?

-• The effect is seen in both men and women.
+• The effect is seen in both men and women

-Can the shingles vaccine prevent dementia?
+Can shingles vaccination prevent dementia?

 Strong association – but no definitive proof